karthikziffer/karthikziffer.github.io/_posts/2019-1-15-understanding-cnn.md

 A pre-trained CNN model is considered for Experiment.
 The location of each pattern is not fixed to a specific neural activation unit during the inference process.
 Instead given different input images , a part pattern may appear on various locations of a filter's feature map.
 But they are co-activated and keep certain spatial relationships.

-Given a testing image to the CNN , the exploratory grap-h developed in this paper can infer
+Given a testing image to the CNN , the exploratory graph developed in this paper can infer

  - Which nodes are responsible for neural activations of a filter.
  - Locations of the corresponding parts on the feature map.